ludvigla/RRST/README.md

 # RRST

-## TODO

-1. Clean up unnecessary files
-3. Test docker container to make sure that the R environment is correct

-## Docker instructions
+## Installation guide - docker

+The docker installation procedure should take less than 10 minutes.

 First, make sure that docker is installed on your system.
+You can find instructions on how to install docker [here](https://docs.docker.com/get-docker/).
 To make sure that the installation was successful, open a terminal window and enter:

 ````
 docker ps